Working with Big Data: What is #MapReduce

 - Perform calculations near the data to minimize data movement.

 - Apply a simple programming model to hide the complexity.

-It is essential to use a Distributed File System to handle this problem, such as Google GFS or Hadoop HDFS, but in addition, it is almost necessary that the data be rarely updated (that is, never change, or almost never), but that if very frequent data readings, and additions of new data.
+It is essential to use a Distributed File System to handle this problem, such as Google GFS or Hadoop HDFS.
+In addition, it is almost necessary that the data be rarely updated (never change), but it is very frequent read, and additions of new data.